reeddunkle/Codjo/References/Optimizing.md

     return True
 ```

-With the same input of `1234554321`, `i` is going to be assigned each number in the range of 0 to the entire length of `text`, which is `0...10`.
+With the same input, the function now needs to loop _n_ times (where _n_ is the size of the input).

-I should point out that, despite these all being toy examples, addressing the problem of "Given an input, how many times do I need to do something" is a real-life consideration for real-life programs.
-And these same basic ideas that we've already covered are the same:
+Despite these being toy examples, addressing this problem of "Given an input, how many times do I need to do something?" is a real-life consideration for real-life programs.

-- Do I need to go through the entire input one time?
-- Can I get away with only going through half of the input?

-There are a few terms you should be aware of that people use to talk about them.
-For the example above where the function has to iterate through the entirety of the input, they say that it has a **linear** time complexity (or run-time).
-Linear, because the larger your input, the larger the time complexity.
+There are a few more terms that people use when talking about a function's complexity.
+For the example above where the function has to iterate _n_ times, they say that it has a **linear** time complexity (or run-time), because the time complexity grows linearly with its input size.
 The "Big O" notation for this is `O(n)`.

-To be clear, this function responds linearly to inputs of different sizes.

-For the first example, where you only have to go through half of the input, the Big O notation is `O(n/2)`.
+In the first example you only have to iterate _n/2_ times, so you would think that its complexity is `O(n/2)`.
+However, we're measuring how fast the complexity grows with its input, and it grows linearly.
+This isn't obvious at all.

+Reducing your iterations to _n/2_ is definitely better.
+But it is still classified as growing linearly with its input.

-One thing that doesn't seem obvious at first, is that when you have to go through `n` a set number of times, we drop the constant.
-Take this example, with this input `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`:
+Take this example, with the input `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`:

 ```python
 def print_twice(numbers):